echocat/https-enabler/README.md

 ### Precondition

-For building https-enabler there is only:
+For building https-enabler you need:

 1. a compatible operating system (Linux, Windows or Mac OS X)
-2. and a working [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installation required.
+2. and a working [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installation.

 There is no need for a working and installed Go installation (or anything else).
 The build system will download every dependency and build it if necessary.